dheeraj7596/Small2Large/README.md

 Generates `./dump-pplxs/epoch-pre.pkl`, `epoch-1.pkl`, `epoch-2.pkl`, and `epoch-3.pkl` which contains the perplexity values before training, after epoch 1, after epoch 2, and after epoch 3, respectively.

-*We also provide pre-computed perplexities in `dump-pplxs/` for all models talked about in the paper, if you would like to generate the exact subsets used in the paper.*
+**Note:** *We also provide pre-computed perplexities in `dump-pplxs/` for all models discussed in the paper, if you would like to generate the exact subsets used in the paper.*

 ### 3. Generate subsets from smaller model